 With David Elliott (Imperial College and BoE).

+Resubmitted (first round): Review of Finance.
 BoE Staff Working Paper (2020).
 Bank Underground blog post.
-Revise and resubmit: Review of Finance.

 Presentations: American Economic Association (poster)*, Financial Intermediation Research Society*, European Finance Association,* Banque de France symposium on money, banking and finance, Banco de Espana conference on financial stability*, BIS-CEPR-Bundesbank conference on financial regulation, Royal Economic Society*, American Finance Association (poster)*, ESCB research workshop (2021)*, Tilburg University (invited seminar), Imperial College*, Bank of England-Bank of Japan-ECB research workshop.